Skip to Content

 As a result, Dark Autumn’s colors are more muted and warmer, while Dark Winter’s colors are brighter, more saturation, and there are more extremely light and extremely dark colors on the palette.

-Both Deep Winter and True Winter have cool undertones, but True Winter has no warm influence.
+Both Deep Winter and True Winter have cool undertones, but True Winter has no warm influence from the Autumn Color Family.

 Dark Winter on the other hand has a slight influence of warmth in their undertone.

-As a result, True Winter is very cool toned, while Dark Winter is cool-neutral and neutral toned.
+As a result, True Winters are very cool toned, while Dark Winter are cool-neutral and neutral toned, and Dark Winters are slightly deeper, darker, and warmer than True Winters.